 HMRC has also confirmed to Sage that it will try three times to call you.
 If you don’t answer, it will write to you a second time and ask if you want to proceed with the SEISS eligibility checks.

-It adds that claimants will have until the end of the application window for the fourth grant to provide the details discussed above.
+It adds that claimants will have until the end of the application window for the fifth grant to provide the details discussed above.

 So, even if you miss the calls, you should still be able to establish your eligibility.